Sima Guang: Historical work

 From the late 1060s, Sima came to assume a role as leader of what has been identified as a conservative faction at court, resolutely opposed to the New Policies of Chancellor Wang Anshi.
 Sima presented increasingly critical memorials to the throne until 1070, when he refused further appointment and withdrew from court.
 In 1071, he took up residence in Luoyang, where he remained with an official sinecure, providing sufficient time and resources to continue the compilation of Zizhi Tongjian.
 Though the historian and the emperor continued to disagree on policies, Sima's enforced retirement proved essential for him to complete his chronological history over the following one and a half decades.
-Contemporary accounts relate that to work more and sleep less when he was writing his great opus, the Zizhi Tongjian, he had a wooden pillow made from a log, designed to slip from under his head whenever he rolled over.
+Contemporary accounts relate that, in order to work more and sleep less when he was writing his great opus, the Zizhi Tongjian, he had a wooden pillow made from a log that was designed to slip from under his head whenever he rolled over.
 He called this Jingzhen 警枕 (Alert Pillow), and used it throughout the period of Zizhi Tongjian's compilation.

+Historiography

+Sima rejected the roles of the dynastic cycle and Five Phases in legitimizing dynastic succession.
+For Sima, dynastic succession was instead a result of power struggles; dynasties rose and fell according to consistent factors.
+He believed that history was a "mirror" for the present and could provide the government with historical context for their current situation.
+Literati could thus use history as an aid to governance.
+His histories are structured in a way that promotes these theories.

+Sima and the other Yuanyou faction conservatives (except for Su Shi, who had an unorthodox interpretation of the Tao) would be positively associated with Neo-confucianism.
+Liu Anshi, an important Neoconfucian, was Sima's disciple.

 Death

 Emperor Shenzong died in 1085, shortly after Sima had submitted Zizhi Tongjian to the throne.
 Sima was recalled to court and appointed to lead the government under Emperor Zhezong of Song.
 He used this time in power to repeal many of the New Policies, but he died the following year, in 1086.
+His death fractured the conservative coalition, which split into the Shuo (Hebei) faction, the Luo (Henan) faction, and the Shu (Sichuan) faction.
+This ushered in a period of political gridlock from 1086 to 1093.